ICM Poker: What Is The Independent Chip Model and How To Use It

 The most important thing to take away from this is that chips you lose are worth more than chips you win.

-So, poker ICM is obviously not a perfect model you should always follow, but it’s certainly a handy weapon when you play tournaments or SNGs.
-Especially in the later stages when there aren’t many players left, ICM in poker is a great tool to determine where you stand and what are your expectations.
+So, poker ICM is not a perfect model you should always follow, but it’s certainly a handy weapon when you play tournaments or SNGs.
+Especially in the later stages when there aren’t many players left, ICM in poker is a great tool to determine where you stand and what your expectations are.

 You can easily do that after sessions and even check some of the spots where you were not sure about the decision.
 It could help to improve your game and find leaks that might be costing a lot of money in the long run.